Definition of general education

 Secondary School-Leaving Certificates, 7 September 2007" (in French), and the work of the Swissuniversities Commission d'admission et d'équivalences.

 - represent, in the country where it is awarded, the highest possible level of secondary or high-school studies

-- grant general access, in the country where it is awarded, to all faculties and types of university studies
+- grant general access, in the country where it is awarded, to university studies

 - First language (native language)